-While in many ways the ACT and SAT are similar exams, they have some differing factors and their importance weighs differently depending on the college or university of your choice.
-Keep reading to learn more about the differences between these tests, which one you should take, and how colleges feel about these two exams.
+While in many ways the ACT and SAT are similar exams, they have some differences that you’ll want to keep in mind when choosing which test to take.
+Keep reading to learn more about how these tests compare, which one you should take, and how colleges feel about these two exams.

 Purpose, Structure, and Cost

 The SAT and ACT are two exams that serve the same purpose.
 Colleges utilize both exams to determine admission and award merit-based scholarships.
-Both tests are similar in length and structure, with the SAT taking three hours (without essay) and 3 hours, 50 minutes (with essay to complete).
-The ACT takes 2 hours, 55 minutes (without essay) and 3 hours, 40 minutes (with essay) to complete.
+Both tests are similar in length and structure, with the SAT taking three hours and the ACT taking 2 hours, 55 minutes (without essay), and 3 hours, 40 minutes (with essay) to complete.

 The Subject Matter

 These two exams cover similar subject matter and include an optional essay portion, although there are some key differences worth noting when it comes to preparing to take these exams.
-The main difference between the ACT and SAT subject matter is that the ACT has a “science reasoning” section of the exam, whereas the SAT doesn’t.
+The main difference between the ACT and SAT subject matter is that the ACT has a “science reasoning” section of and an optional essay, whereas the SAT doesn’t.

 When it comes to the mathematics portion of the exam, the SAT focuses on arithmetic, algebra I and II, geometry, trigonometry, and data analysis.
 The ACT tests students on their arithmetic, algebra I and II, geometry, trigonometry, and probability and statistics knowledge.
 Each exam has differing calculator policies.
 For the ACT, students can use their calculator for all math questions.
 Whereas with the SAT, only select math questions allow calculator usage.